Nate96/time-tracker/reqs.md

 {comment}
 ---End---

 # Req9:
-When { report "task name" } is inputted, The system will will calculate the total house spend on the "task name"
+When { report "task name" } is inputted, The system will will calculate the total house spent on the "task name"

+# Req10:
+All datetime will be the user's local time

+# Req11:
+The first day of the week is Monday

+# Req12:
+When the system calculates the total week hours.
+The system will show if the user is behind or ahead hours by adding it to the end of the calulated total.
+The system will use 8 hours day for 5 days a week as the the standard rate of work

 # can_punch_in
-- true when the most recent [[[reqs#Punch]].type = "out"
+- true when the most recent [[reqs#Punch]].type = "out"
-- false when the most recent punch type is "in"
+- false when the most recent [[reqs#Punch]].type = "in"

 # can_punch_out
-- true when the most recent punch is "in"
+- true when the most recent [[reqs#Punch]].type = "in"
-- false when the most recent punch is "out"
+- false when the most recent [[reqs#Punch]].type = "out"
 - flase when there are no punches in the databse

 # Punch
 int:      id
 string:   type "in" or "out"
 datetime: punch datetime
 string:   comment

 # Entry
 int:      id